-For those reasons, LISS proposes to assign each management zone equal responsibility to reduce its share of the nitrogen load.
+For those reasons, LISS has assigned each management zone equal responsibility to reduce its share of the nitrogen load.
 To achieve a similar level of oxygen improvement from reductions allocated to each zone by the same percentage, the load reduction target was adjusted slightly to 23,800 tons per year from the original 23,500 tons per year.
-The total humanderived load coming from sewage treatment plants, industrial point sources, and nonpoint sources is 40,650 tons per year.
-Therefore, the proposed Soundwide nitrogen target is a 58.5 percent reduction in the humanderived load from point and nonpoint sources in the watershed.
+The total human-derived load coming from sewage treatment plants, industrial point sources, and nonpoint sources, including atmospheric depositions within the watershed, is 40,650 tons per year.
+Therefore, the Soundwide nitrogen target is a 58.5 percent reduction in the humanderived load from point and nonpoint sources in the watershed.

-he LISS is proposing actions to minimize adverse impacts of 🗦 hypoxia caused by human activities in a cost-effective manner, while ensuring that new information is gathered to refine and improve management over the long term.
-Using the framework described in the previous chapter, the LISS proposes that a 58.5 percent reduction be achieved in the enriched load of nitrogen from sources within the New York and Connecticut portions of the watershed.
-The specific proposal for Phase III Actions for Hypoxia Management is provided as an appendix to this report.
+hase III actions will minimize adverse impacts of hypoxia caused by human activities in a cost-effective manner, while ensuring that new information is gathered to refine and improve management over the long term.
+Using the framework described in the previous chapter, the LISS set a 58.5 percent reduction target for the enriched load of nitrogen from sources within the New York and Connecticut portions of the watershed.
+The specific Phase III Actions for Hypoxia Management are provided as an appendix to this report.